tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

 .. image:: terms_and_conditions/terms_conditions_3.png
    :align: center
    :class: img-thumbnail
-   :alt: Add Default Terms & Conditions to your quotation templates on Odoo Sales
+   :alt: Add Default Terms & Conditions to your quotation templates on CoquiAPPs Sales

 .. important::
    Be sure to check out our documentation about quotation templates: :doc:`quote_template`,